The Fatal Four: Preventing Worker Fatalities Part 3

 Legal Assistance is Prevention

-At Trent Cotney, P.A., we understand OSHA’s mission and we work on the behalf of contractors, subcontractors, suppliers, manufacturers, and many others in the construction industry to prevent injuries and deaths in the workplace.
+At Cotney Construction Law, we understand OSHA’s mission and we work on the behalf of contractors, subcontractors, suppliers, manufacturers, and many others in the construction industry to prevent injuries and deaths in the workplace.
 An OSHA attorney can help you:

 - Understand OSHA regulations